Vizhinjam International Seaport Thiruvananthapuram

-Vizhinjam International Seaport Thiruvananthapuram (/vɪzɪnˈdʒæm...ˌtɪrʊvənənˈtɑːpʊrəm/, VIZ-in-jam-_-...-_-TIR-uu-və-nə-TAH-puurr-əm) also known as Trivandrum Port (IN TRV 01) is India's first deep-water transshipment port.
-Located within the city of Thiruvananthapuram, the port is designed to be a multi-purpose, all-weather, green port and is about 19 km from Thiruvananthapuram International Airport.
+Vizhinjam International Seaport Ltd. Thiruvananthapuram (/vɪzɪnˈdʒæm...ˌtɪrʊvənənˈtɑːpʊrəm/, VIZ-in-jam-_-...-_-TIR-uu-və-nə-TAH-puurr-əm) is a special purpose vehicle (SPV) company fully owned by the Government of Kerala.
+It was incorporated to oversee, plan, and implement the development of India's first Deep-water Container Transshipment Port in Thiruvananthapuram also known as Trivandrum Port (IN TRV 01), India's first deep-water transshipment port.
+Located at the Port ward (old Vizhinjam Panchayat) within the city of Thiruvananthapuram, the port is designed to be a multi-purpose, all-weather, green port and is about 19 km from Thiruvananthapuram International Airport.
 It is India's first automated port, and its only port directly adjacent to an international shipping lane.
 The port is 10 nmi from the heavily trafficked east–west shipping channel connecting Europe to the Persian Gulf, Southeast Asia, and the Far East (Suez–Far East route and Far East–Middle East route).
 The port has a natural depth of 24 metres (reducing the need for dredging) and can host many of the world's massive cargo ships, including those exceeding 24,000 TEU such as ULCS container ships.
 The port was inaugurated by Indian Prime Minister Narendra Modi on 2 May 2025.